-More than one hundred APC contractor members support APC’s Educational Trust Fund (ETF).
+More than one hundred APC contractor members support APC’s Advocacy Trust Fund (APC-ATF) (formerly the Educational trust Fund).
 These voluntary contributions assist efforts to educate the public and legislative decision-makers on the importance of an adequately funded, safe, and modern highway system.

 Assessments of 1/10TH of 1% based on the total amount of public transportation work in Pennsylvania are prepared for both prime and subcontractor members to generate contributions.
 Participation is voluntary and greatly appreciated!

 We hope you join our efforts to maintain a high level of investment in Pennsylvania’s highways and bridges.